Raccoon Tests Positive For Rabies In Hunterdon County

 A raccoon has tested positive for rabies in Hunterdon County, health officials said.

-The animal was seen acting erratically near Highland Avenue in High Bridge Borough and tested positive for rabies on Wednesday, April 6, according to the Hunterdon County Dept. of Health.
+The animal was seen near Brookfield Drive, Deer Court, Pheasant Lane, and Route 614 in Holland Township and tested positive for rabies on Monday, April 11, according to the Hunterdon County Dept. of Health.

+The case marks the county’s third rabies alert in less than two weeks.

 Officials also remind residents to never pick up stray animals, as saliva from a rabid animal can be considered infectious.